xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 }
 ```

-## Conclusion

 Use above code we can make a program crash of stack overflow, with call stack almost the same as what I get
 from our product crash dump.
-(Except for the first several lines which intializes CLR) The theory is correct,
+(Except for the first several lines which intializes CLR)
+Our theory about VLD and TLS expansion is correct.

+## Conclusion

-but how to explain why the crash is never met before?
+How to explain why the crash is never met before?

-VLD is linked to several DLLs of our product, and is statically initialized.
+VLD is linked to several DLLs of our product, and is statically initialized in these DLLs.
-These DLLs are loaded dynamically at runtime when they are used, or never if they are never required.
+The DLLs are loaded dynamically at runtime when they are used, or never if they are not touched at runtime.
 Maybe some recent change removed VLD from one of the DLLs which is always loaded before TLS allocation count
-reaches 0x40, so sometimes when VLD is loaded, there are more than 0x40 TLS slots allocated already.
+reaches 0x40, so sometimes when VLD is loaded, there are chances that more than 0x40 TLS slots allocated already.
-VLD gets assigned with TLS slot >= 0x40.
+That's why VLD gets assigned with TLS slot >= 0x40.

-Also we used lots of COM (both STA/MTA) in our product, threads and memory allocation are very common.
+Also we used lots of COM (both STA/MTA) in our product, threads and memory allocation are not rare.

-When these conditions are met, infinite recursion happens.
+When these 2 conditions are met, infinite recursion happens.

 ## References

 Thanks to Ken Johnson, his post of [Thread Local Storage, part 2: Explicit TLS] shed light
-when I am wondering why this issue happens when TLS expansion is checked inside each API.
+when I am wondering why this issue still happens when TLS expansion is checked inside each API.

-I submit an bug for VLD for [this issue].
+I submit an bug for VLD of [this issue].

 ## Acknowledge